pdhummel/rurik/README.md

 * bug: did not earn boon token when honey column filled
 * bug: Move leader instead of troops - "from" location.
 * game log
+* fix screen to adapt to larger screens that are more than 1024px wide

 ## Notes